daomapsieucap/fiber-admin/readme.txt

 * Disable Right Click on Image
 * Convert plain email text into link automatically
 * Enable SVG support

+== Installation ==

+1. Download Fiber Admin plugin
+2. Upload it to your wp-content/plugins directory
+3. Go to CMS admin plugins list and activate the plugin
+4. Go to Fiber Admin setting page and update the options.

 == Screenshots ==